v-yarotsky/Cream/README.md

 }
 ```

 And it will add needed css classes to the html automatically, resulting in more readable and
 maintainable source html!

 Caveats:
 --------

-At the moment it won't work with dynamically added html nodes.
+At this moment it works with dynamically elements only if you call $(element).trigger('create')

 Development dependencies:
 -------------------------